 Set Your Local Environment

-When developing a website, it is important to keep all of your code and other development work on your machine.
+When developing a website, it is important to keep all of your coding and other development work on your machine.
 To do that, you can use a web development platform such as WampServer.
 WampServer is a web development platform on Windows that allows you to turn basic HTML websites into dynamic web applications and also manage your server and databases.
 It is shortly known as WAMP, which is an abbreviated name for Windows, Apache, MySQL and PHP.
 Apache is server software, MySQL is a database management system and PHP is the programming language in which WordPress is written.
 For Linux operating system, the software is known as LAMP.
-Thanks to WampServer, you can give access to your website to everyone or keep it to yourself only until it's 100% publish-ready, as you can easily switch between online and offline.
+Thanks to WampServer, you can give access to your website to everyone or keep it to yourself only until it’s 100% publish-ready, as you can easily switch between online and offline.

 Follow Basic Guidelines

 Being a programmer means working by your rules.
 Before you start with a project, however, there are still basic guidelines you should follow.
 When working with HTML, CSS and JS, you need to know the formatting and style rules in order to write a quality and organized code.
 You can indeed use all the tools to minify, modify and update your website as long as you keep up to the standard code quality.
-There are many sources you can find the basic guidelines, but I will recommend you to check out the Google HTML/CSS Style Guide, AirBNB for CSS and AirBNB for JS at GitHub.
+There are many sources you can find the basic guidelines, but I recommend that you check the Google HTML/CSS Style Guide, AirBNB for CSS and AirBNB for JS at GitHub.

 Surprised?
-Well, you shouldn't be, because front-end web developers cannot do it without finding the right source of inspiration.
-It is a matter of personal preference, because there are million different ways a web developer can get inspired.
-My favorite way of finding inspiration is CodePen.
+Well, you shouldn’t be, because front-end web developers cannot do it without finding the right source of inspiration.
+It is a matter of personal preference because there are million different ways a web developer can get inspired.
+My favourite way of finding inspiration is CodePen.
 This website is a place for front-end developers from all over the world where they can share and discuss projects, as well as find interesting ideas that can fire up your brain.
-But that's only my way.
+But that’s only my way.
 The important thing is to get inspired, make a plan and stick to it.

-If you don't want to overwrite an important file when attempting to add a new feature to your project, you need to use a version control system, such as Git.
-Git is one of the favorite programmers' tools as it's simple, easy to use and allows us to track the history of our projects in a data structure known as “repository”.
+If you don’t want to overwrite an important file when attempting to add a new feature to your project, you need to use a version control system, such as Git.
+Git is one of the favourite programmers’ tools as it’s simple, easy to use and allows us to track the history of our projects in a data structure known as “repository”.
 Any changes and improvements you make in future to your code can be dismissed as you can back it up to before applying those changes, which gives you the freedom to get creative.
 Git also makes it easier to merge between your work and the work of a partner you may be cooperating with.
 However, Git is not a tool you can master if you just started coding, which is why you can use GitHub – a version control suitable to the masses.
 GitHub has become the most popular repository hosting website and it also allows you to create unlimited repositories for free.
 Bitbucket is yet another GUI solution that makes it easy to work with a multiple-members team.

 If you prefer having your projects, ideas and other files online rather than on your HDD, simply sign up for Google Drive or Dropbox account.
 These two provide you with plenty of online storage which you can use to store any sort of data.
 The second best thing about these online storage platforms is that they allow you to access your files from anywhere, on any device and even share them with anyone.
-Everything you keep in these two online storage platforms is automatically synced to all of your device that use the same e-mail.
+Everything you keep in these two online storage platforms is automatically synced to all of your device that uses the same e-mail.